Sylinko/Everywhere.Docs/en-US/privacy.md

 - *Push Notifications.* We may request to send you push notifications regarding your account or certain features of the application(s).
 If you wish to opt out from receiving these types of communications, you may turn them off in your device's settings.

 - *Telemetry & Diagnostics.* We use third-party services (specifically **Sentry**) to collect diagnostic data to identify software errors and improve stability.
+We adopt a "Prior Opt-in" (Privacy by Default) approach:
-    - **Usage Data (Optional):** During the initial setup (OOBE) or within the application Settings, you can choose whether to share general usage statistics and performance data with us.
+    - **Usage Data (Optional - Opt-in Only):** We do not collect general usage statistics or performance data by default.
+We will only collect this data if you explicitly consent (e.g., by checking a box during the initial setup/OOBE or manually enabling it in Settings).
+You have the right to withdraw this consent at any time.
-    - **Crash Reporting (Essential):** If you choose **not** to share usage data, we will cease collecting behavioral statistics.
-However, we will still automatically collect **critical exception errors and crash logs**.
-This data is strictly limited to technical information required to identify and fix software bugs.
+    - **Crash Reporting (Legitimate Interest):** Even if you do not opt-in to Usage Data, we may automatically collect **critical exception errors and crash logs** when the application fails.
+This data is strictly limited to technical information required to identify and fix software bugs and does not include your behavioral history.

 This information is primarily needed to maintain the security and operation of our application(s), for troubleshooting, and for our internal analytics and reporting purposes.